opsschool/curriculum/monitoring_201.rst

   % echo "my.timer:43|ms" | nc -w 1 -u localhost 8125

-Actually, timers can be used to report other things that elapsed time.
-You can use it to report bytes, etc.  This type is one of the most interesting because StatsD will compute the percentiles, average, standard deviation, sum, lower and upper bounds for the flush interval.
+This type is somewhat mis-named, since you can report more than time based metrics.
+You give it times in milliseconds, and it will compute the percentiles, average, standard deviation, sum, lower and upper bounds for the flush interval.

 Gauges
 ~~~~~~